Eiffel Tower in Paris

 Relax in the Luxembourg Gardens

-Still full of energy after my Cluny visit, I stroll up Boulevard Saint-Michel to the Luxembourg Gardens.
+If you’re still full of energy after your Cluny visit, stroll up Boulevard Saint-Michel to the Luxembourg Gardens.

 Large pool with remote controlled sailboat in the Luxembourg Gardens in Paris